 There are many other complications that can arise for a female who is battling this illness, one of which is amenorrhea.
-Amenorrhea is defined as the absence of the menstrual cycle in a woman of child bearing age.
+Amenorrhea is defined as the absence of the menstrual cycle in a woman of childbearing age.

-Amenorrhea occurs when the normal secretion of Gonadotropin releasing Hormone from the hypothalamus is interrupted.
+Amenorrhea occurs when the normal secretion of Gonadotropin-releasing Hormone from the hypothalamus is interrupted.
 This can occur when a woman engages in excessive exercise and /or restricts their food intake resulting in lower body mass than what is considered normal.
 It can be further defined as either primary amenorrhea or secondary amenorrhea.

 A Major Concern for Anorexia Sufferers

 Primary Amenorrhea is diagnosed when a female fails to start her menses by age 16.
-Secondary Amenorrhea occurs when a women no longer menstruates after having menstruated in the past.
+Secondary Amenorrhea occurs when a woman no longer menstruates after having menstruated in the past.
 Secondary amenorrhea becomes a major concern for an individual who is low weight and has not had a period in 3 to 6 months.

 The hormonal imbalance that occurs when a woman is not menstruating can lead to many lasting consequences for a woman dealing with her eating disorder and therefore must be addressed in the course of her treatment.